cosmos/cosmos/whitepaper.md

 details of the protocol are described in FIGURE.

-Tendermint’s security derives simultaneously from its use of optimal Byzantine Fault Tolerance and a locking mechanism.
+Tendermint’s security derives simultaneously from its use of optimal Byzantine fault-tolerance and a locking mechanism.
 The former ensures that ⅓ or more validators must be Byzantine to cause a violation of safety, where more than two values are committed.
 The latter ensures that, if ever any set of validators attempts, or even succeeds, in violating safety , they can be identified by the